According to an article in Food Network Magazine, the ingredients in Flu-Fighter Cookies have quite an array of benefits.

-— Walnuts have zinc that will help keep those viruses from reproducing in your body.
+- Walnuts have zinc that helps keep viruses from reproducing in the body

-— Yogurt has active cultures that will boost your body’s ability to absorb nutrients.
+- Yogurt has active cultures that will boost your ability to absorb nutrients

 Really, Food Network Magazine?
 These cookies will help fight off the flu????
 I kept looking for winks and smileys or signals that they were joking within the text, but couldn’t find any.
 Still, really?
-There’s 1/4 cup of yogurt in the recipe.
+There’s ¼ cup of yogurt in the recipe.
 Divide that by 30 and you get less than half a teaspoon.
-Is half a teaspoon of yogurt or a tiny pinch of ginger that’s been baked for 12 minutes going to boost immunity?
-What a bunch of hooey….but clever, nonetheless.
+Is half a teaspoon of yogurt or a tiny pinch of ginger that's been baked for 12 minutes going to boost immunity?

-More importantly, the cookies are really good.
+More importantly, Flu-Fighter Cookies are really good.
 They’re fat, soft, not rich – but not dry, either.
 Use the measurements as a guide and stuff them with as much dried fruit and nuts as possible.
 Some dark chocolate chunks might even be good here as well, and I’ll bet chocolate has some property that staves off the flu too, right?

 - 1 cup packed dark brown sugar 220 grams